 Nutrition And Osteoarthritis Connection

 The most common form of arthritis is osteoarthritis.
-There are over 30 million adults in the United States that is affected by this condition.
+There are over 30 million adults in the United States that are affected by this condition.
 When the cartilage in the joints breaks down over time osteoarthritis develops.
 This condition can affect any joint in the body, but adults often notice it in their knees, hands, hips, and spine.
 At this point in time, there is no cure for osteoarthritis.
 However, it has been found that making changes in the diet brings about a nutrition and osteoarthritis connection.

 According to the Arthritis Foundation, it is impossible for specific foods or nutritional supplements to cure osteoarthritis.
 The basic key to relieving the symptoms of osteoarthritis is reducing inflammation and preventing damage.
 There are certain diets that can improve the symptoms.
 There are some foods that have anti-inflammatory capabilities which help reduce symptoms while other foods amplify the symptoms.